nealey/homepage/papers/docx.md

+---
-Title: Converting docx to text with unzip and sed
+title: Converting docx to text with unzip and sed
+---

 Periodically people email me Microsoft Word files which clearly contain only text.
 Fortunately, Word is now creating OOXML `.docx` files which